cybersamx/go-recipes/postgres/orm-sql/README.md

 ### Take-Aways

-* Insert is an expensive operation in terms of speed and memory.
 * The ORM packages are less resource efficient than the standard package `sql`.
 * XORM performs surprisingly well in speed, almost as fast as the standard package `sql`.
 * Speed performance for GORM isn't as good as the other 2 packages for insert and update operations.
 For select the 3 packages perform equally well.